sanjay9616/Exprerience/README2.md

 ## Task 1: (EOC-2802) Pick Supplier Credit Term from Exception List in RFQ & CPO Item Sheet

+**Current Behavior:**

-**Current Behavior:** When a supplier is mapped in the RFQ or CPO Item Sheet, the supplier credit term is fetched via API from SC.
+When a supplier is mapped in the RFQ or CPO Item Sheet, the supplier credit term is fetched via API from SC.

+**Going Forward:**

-**Going Forward:** SCM will maintain a separate exception list for supplier ID-plant ID combinations.
-When a supplier ID is selected on EOC, the system will check the exception list for a credit term and pre-fill it in EOC; otherwise, the default supplier credit term will be used.
+SCM will maintain an exception list for supplier ID-plant ID combinations.
+Upon selecting a supplier ID in EOC, the system will check this exception list for a pre-defined credit term and automatically populate it.
+If no exception is found, the default supplier credit term will be used.

+**Impact:**

-**Impact:** Automates credit term selection, improving accuracy and reducing manual input in the RFQ and CPO process.
+Automates the credit term selection process, improving accuracy and reducing manual data entry during the RFQ and CPO processes, leading to time savings and fewer errors.

 ## Task 2: (EOC-2837) Introduce Defaulter Supplier Tagging in EOC

+**Task:**

-The task is to implement defaulter supplier tagging in the EOC UI and Excel downloads across the RFQ sheet, CPO item sheet, CM approval screen (web and responsive), and CM approval mailer.
-When a supplier name or ID is entered in the UI, a suggestion dropdown will appear with defaulter suppliers marked with red tagging and an info icon.
-On hovering over the icon, metrics such as Net Outstanding Debit Balance, Returns by Value %, and GSTR Default Invoices will be displayed.
-The defaulter tagging will be persistent until the RFQ reaches the "PO won" stage, after which all details will turn grey.
-Download sheets will include columns indicating whether the supplier is a defaulter, along with the defaulter metrics.
+Implement defaulter supplier tagging across the EOC UI and Excel downloads for the RFQ sheet, CPO item sheet, CM approval screens (web and responsive), and CM approval mailer.
+When a supplier name or ID is entered, a dropdown will display defaulter suppliers marked in red, along with an info icon.
+Hovering over the icon will reveal metrics such as Net Outstanding Debit Balance, Returns by Value %, and GSTR Default Invoices.
+The defaulter tagging will remain visible until the RFQ reaches the "PO won" stage, after which the details will turn grey.
+Download sheets will include columns indicating defaulter status and associated metrics.

+**Impact:**

-**Impact:** Enhances visibility of defaulter suppliers, improving decision-making during RFQ and CPO processes and ensuring accurate historical tracking in approval flows.
+Increases visibility of defaulter suppliers, improving decision-making in RFQ and CPO processes and ensuring proper historical tracking in approval workflows, reducing financial risks.

-## Task 3: (EOC-2839) ARC Changes from Ruchi & Sandeep
+## Task 3: (EOC-2839) Weekly Report & Mailer Enhancements for SP > ARC Price

-- Introduce a new weekly report for SP > ARC Price:
+- New Weekly Report for SP > ARC Price:
     - Subject: 10 POs punched at SP > ARC Price, ARC price in system to be updated?
-    - Mail Body: Inform users that CPOs have been received at a higher price than ARC price and request checking the details for possible updates.
-Attach the report.
+    - Mail Body: Notify users that POs have been received at a higher price than the ARC price, requesting them to review and update ARC prices if necessary Attach the relevant report.
-    - Receivers: City Heads and KAMs
+    - Receivers: City Heads and KAMs.
-    - Frequency: Weekly on Wednesday.
+    - Frequency: Weekly every Wednesday.
+- Weekly Mailer Modifications:
-- Modify weekly mailers by removing City Heads from the subject line and adding sourcing POC email along with customer POC (KAM).
+    - Remove City Heads from the subject line.
+    - Add sourcing POC email alongside the customer POC (KAM) in the email.
+- Internal Mailers:
-- For internal weekly mailers, combine SP > ARC Price and SP < ARC Price line items.
-Modify the subject line to: [Alert] 61 POs breached ARC Price, price difference worth INR 10,000.
+    - Combine SP > ARC Price and SP < ARC Price line items in internal mailers.
+    - Modify subject line to: "[Alert] 61 POs breached ARC Price, price difference worth INR 10,000."

+**Impact:**

-**Impact:** Improves ARC data accuracy, enhances visibility through reports and filters, and automates communication of price discrepancies, improving operational efficiency and decision-making.
+Enhances accuracy and visibility of ARC data, streamlines price discrepancy reporting, and automates communication, improving operational efficiency and decision-making.

 ## Task 4: (EOC-2780) ARC Phase 3 in EOC